Akemi/libmpv-CAOpenGLLayer-test/README.md

 ## Info

 This is just a small libmpv test with a CAOpenGLLayer.
+The obj-c and swift example are nearly identically.